 - Understand that it is the responsibility of the Application Manager to alert users of their application(s) when an outage is reported.

-Organization Administrator responsibilities
+Organization Administrator/Admins for S/C/Ds responsibilities

-- Determining user roles.
+- Determining user roles in Betty Blocks

 - Determining whether a new organization needs to be created.